ishaanshah/GSoC-Proposal/Proposal.md

 ListenBrainz now has a statistics infrastructure that collects and computes statistics from the listen data that has been stored in the database.
 Right now, the only information a user gets about their listening trends is a list of recent listens and top artists.
 This project aims to change this by displaying insightful graphs and statistics that would be more helpful to the user.

 # Graphs and Statistics which can be shown
-We can classify the graphs to be shown in two different categories:
+We can classify the graphs and statistics to be shown in two different categories:

 ## User Statistics
 These graphs tell the user about his/her listening history and habits.<br>
-- **Listening Activity**: The number of listens submitted to ListenBrainz in the last week/month/year
+- **Listening Activity:** The number of listens submitted to ListenBrainz in the last week/month/year
-- **Top Artist**: The top artists that the user has listened to
+- **Top Artist:** The top artists that the user has listened to
-- **Top Releases**: The top releases that the user has listened to
+- **Top Releases:** The top releases that the user has listened to
-- **Top Recordings**: The top recordings that the user has listened to
+- **Top Recordings:** The top recordings that the user has listened to
-- **Daily Activity**: This graph shows the user activity during the day
+- **Daily Activity:** This graph shows the user activity during the day
-- **Top Genres**: This graph shows the top 5 genres that user listens to
+- **Top Genres:** This graph shows the top 5 genres that user listens to
-- **Artist Origins**: A map showing the locations of artists to which the user listens to
+- **Artist Origins:** A map showing the locations of artists to which the user listens to
+- **Mood Analysis:** Information such as *Danceability*, *BPM* and the general *Tone* of the songs that user listens to

 ## Sitewide Statistics
 These graphs tell about the sitewide trending artists, releases, and recordings in the ListenBrainz community.
 This data can also be used to calculate the popularity of the entities.